car251290/React-NewPortfolio/README.md

 https://reverent-spence-582593.netlify.app/

-## Editing the content

-The content of the page is managed by .mdx files inside the theme's sections folder.
-You can edit the files by shadowing them in your site.

-These files are available: intro.mdx, projects.mdx, about.mdx, contact.mdx

-See the example that shadows via src/@lekoarts/gatsby-theme-cara/sections/intro.mdx:

 ## Changing content

 The content of this project is defined in four `.mdx` files inside the theme's `sections` folder.
 You can override the files `intro.mdx`, `projects.mdx`, `about.mdx` and `contact.mdx`.
 This starter has overriden the `intro.mdx` file as an example.
 Place the other files in the same `src/@lekoarts/gatsby-theme-cara/sections/` folder.